 A licensed survey map in final form showing a proposed subdivision, containing all information and details required by state and local law, for submission to the Planning Board for purposes of review, public hearing and approval.

 Lot

-A continuous, unbroken area of land in single ownership of record described by the boundary lines on the Assessor's tax maps.
+A continuous, unbroken area of land in single ownership of record described by the boundary lines on the Assessor's tax maps, as confirmed by the deeds to the lots.

 Parent Lot